netenglabs/suzieq/docs/2020-roadmap.md

     * ACLs
     * QoS
 1. performance
-    * make sure we can support 1M+ routes per device
+    * Supporting 1M+ routes per device
     * BMP to collect BGP data
-1. useability
+1. usability
     * make asserts more modular and easier to extend
         * We're not sure how this should work, it's just if there are 500 asserts from 127 people it will be a mess the way it is